Perhaps, if we make more rules? Maybe if we make the punishment for wrongdoing more harsh? Perhaps if we were ruled with an iron hand by some despot?

 So, we find ourselves cheating on our diet, or our taxes, or our spouse.
 We find ourselves breaking the very laws that we enact to protect ourselves.
 We engage in the dangerous and the self destructive, even though we know better.

-And, all of these things, we have done across the entire spectrum of the human experience.
+And, we have done all of these things across the entire spectrum of the human experience.
 There simply is no denying it - left to ourselves, we lack the power to be consistently good and do the right thing.

 The Apostle, Paul, makes this point very well in Romans, chapter 7, where he says, "For we know that the law is spiritual, but I am carnal, sold under sin.
 For what I am doing, I do not understand.
 For what I will to do, that I do not practice; but what I hate, that I do."